Po33ski/Booking-Sentiment/README.md

 # Pipeline for classifier model

 CLI-first workflow for cleaning, curating, and fine-tuning a DistilBERT classifier on the [`morgul10/booking_reviews`](https://huggingface.co/datasets/morgul10/booking_reviews) dataset.
 The pipeline bundles data ingest, quality checks (Cleanlab), splitting, training, evaluation, explanation, and Giskard tests into a Typer-based command suite.
-The goal is to fine-tune DistilBERT with an additional classification head so that it recognise positive and negative booking reviews.
+The goal is to fine-tune DistilBERT or any other model (which is compatible with AutoModelForSequenceClassification for text) from with an additional classification head so that it recognise positive and negative booking reviews.

 ### Quick Run
 Prerequisites (before cloning):